 All of these trees are highly coveted for their beauty, ease and fragrance.
 Consider creating your own very special collection of these magnificent trees in your landscape.

 The old Master hybridizers in Japan worked to perfect these trees for many centuries.
 Their elegant branch structure and abundant flower set are a testimony to their talents.

-Serene Japanese flowering cherry trees feature a long-lasting, enchanting period of bloom before the leaves emerge.
+Serene Japanese Flowering Cherry trees feature a long-lasting, enchanting period of blooms before the leaves emerge.
 Every graceful branch is simply covered with bloom.

 You'll want to host Cherry Blossom parties in the spring, just the way they do in Japan.
 Called Hanami (get-together) Sakura Parties, they help people enjoy togetherness, food and to celebrate the falling of the petals with family and friends.